oueway/js_shared/USAGE.md

-# @oueway/oueway-shared - Usage Example
+# @oueway/js-shared - Usage Example

-This guide shows how to integrate the oueway-shared package into your Next.js application.
+This guide shows how to integrate the js-shared package into your Next.js application.

 ## Project Structure